trinsic-id/v2-sdk/docs/reference/services/credential-service.md

 # Credential Service

-The Credentials Service gives you the ability to manage complex workflows related to DIDs (contacts/Connections) and VCs (credential issuance, Revocation, Verification, etc).
-This is probably the service you will most interact with because VC Issuance and verification are at the core of every SSI use case.
+The Credential Service exposes functionality for issuance, proof generation, verification, and revocation of [Verifiable Credentials](/learn/credentials){target=_blank}.

+!!! info "Signature Format"
+    The Credential service currently supports [BBS+ Signatures <small>:material-open-in-new:</small>](https://w3c-ccg.github.io/ldp-bbs2020/){target=_blank}, which enable selective disclosure of credential fields during proof generation.

-The Credential service supports signing data using [BBS+ Signatures <small>:material-open-in-new:</small>](https://w3c-ccg.github.io/ldp-bbs2020/){target=_blank}.
-The data is signed with a key unique to the owner's wallet.
-This key is also used as linked secret, when it comes to proof derivation.
+    Credentials are signed, and proofs are created, using a key pair unique to the signing / holding wallet.
+This key pair is created and managed by Trinsic upon account creation.

+---

 ## Issue Credential

 Issues a credential from a valid JSON-LD document.
+Issued credentials are not automatically stored in any wallet.

 {{ proto_sample_start() }}
     === "Trinsic CLI"